dtonhofer/prolog_notes/other_notes/about_negation/README.md

 Prolog only admits to to truth values "Prolog True" (signalled by a query that succeeds) and "Prolog False" (signalled by a query that fails).
 Arguably there is also a potentially infinite number of out-of-band truth values signalled by exceptions, but let's not consider these.
-Let's use the abbreviations `success` and `failure`.
-There is an additonal peculiarity in that `fail` can also signal that the computation failed, for example because a value was out-of-domain.
+There is an additonal peculiarity in that `fail`/ `failure` /`false` can also signal that the computation failed, for example because a value was out-of-domain.
 Let's not consider this either (restricting ourselves to "modeling" rather than "computation").